Ravvah/Ravvah/README.md

 - I put my interest on decisionnal methods in Information Systems, especially Data Mining and Operation Research.

-- In my apprenticeship, i worked on the **Data management** of projects that use **Large Language Models** for Code engineering in automated program repair (APR), like code-based **RAG**.
-It requires identification of the good data, data analytics to choose the best metadata to include in embeddings and intelligent transformation of source code as a data for LLM context.

 - For now, my Github is on building...
 You will find some of my projects on it.

 <h3 align="left">Connect with me (mail : LastnameFirstname36@gmail.com):</h3>